 - MDM – Make it easy for IT admins

 - What Hexnode can offer you

 BYOD isn’t a planned IT revolution

 Its rise to prominence has simply been through the proliferation of mobile devices brought into the workplace.
 When Apple released the iPad back in January 2010, it was not considered to be a work tool.
-It was designed and promoted to consumers for content consumption – used for watching music videos, playing games, and listening to music.
-However, it was quickly taken up by the business community with developers working on a variety of software programs from word programs and spreadsheets through to apps for signing documents and more.
+It was designed and promoted to consumers for content consumption – used for watching music, playing games, and listening to music.
+However, it was quickly taken up by the business community with developers working on a variety of softwares from word programs and spreadsheets to apps for signing documents and more.

 IPads can now be found in many business environments.